sebastiandedeyne/sebastiandedeyne.com/content/posts/vite-with-laravel/vite-with-laravel.md

 Devs can run `npm run production` to generate assets once, but the application will still try to load assets from `locahost:3000`.
 The `production` check we have in place isn't enough.

 To work around this, we can ping `localhost:3000`.
-It it connects, we know the dev server is running and we can render the hot scripts.
+If it connects, we know the dev server is running and we can render the hot scripts.

 {{< aside >}}
 This could go in a `helpers.php` file, learn how to set one up [here](https://laravel-news.com/creating-helpers).